Fenians: Australia

 In 1868, an Irishman, Henry James O'Farrell, attempted to assassinate the Duke of Edinburgh, second son of Queen Victoria, who was visiting Sydney.
 O'Farrell claimed to be a Fenian but was probably a lone actor.
 He was hanged on 21 April 1868.
 The Duke recovered but the attack was used by politician Henry Parkes to wage a sectarian campaign against Catholics and people of Irish origin.

 Later in 1868, the Hougoumont, the last convict ship to Australia, arrived in Western Australia carrying 62 Fenian prisoners convicted in England.
 Over the next decade, most were released and many chose to go to America.
 By 1876 only six remained in custody, and in that year they were freed in a daring rescue mission organised by the IRB in the United States.
 The ship Catalpa was sailed from New Bedford, Massachusetts, to Fremantle, Western Australia, a distance of some 12,000 miles, and took the men back to the United States.
 The rescue caused a worldwide sensation and sparked several ballads.

+"Breeding Bushrangers", Melbourne Punch, 1883.
+The cartoon depicts a boy being fed sensational and romanticised accounts of Ned Kelly and Fenian exploits, suggesting that such literature is fostering a new generation of bushrangers.

+Ned Kelly, an Australian-born bushranger and outlaw of Irish descent, expressed hostility to British rule and drew upon Irish nationalist grievances, most notably in the Jerilderie Letter (1879), interpreted by a contemporary newspaper account as "an appeal to the Fenians of Australia".
+Scholars have identified affinities between Kelly's rhetoric and militant Irish republicanism, including a vision of global Irish revolution.
+However, despite later portrayals of Kelly as a Fenian martyr, there is no established evidence that he was a member of the Fenian organisation.